swcarpentry/good-enough-practices-in-scientific-computing/index.md

 3. And a CITATION file
 4. And a notes.txt file containing the to-do list and things people really need to know

-## Version Control
+## Project Organization

-1. Everything created by a human being goes under version control
-    *   With the possible exception of papers (discussed below)
-2. Sub-directories in each project are organized according to Noble's rules:
+Sub-directories in each project are organized according to Noble's rules:

-    *   `doc` for documents (such as papers, if you're storing them in version control)
+1.  `doc` for documents (such as papers, if you're storing them in version control)
-    *   `src` for source code of programs written in compiled languages like Fortran and Java (if any)
+2.  `src` for source code of programs written in compiled languages like Fortran and Java (if any)
-    *   `bin` for executable scripts and programs
+3.  `bin` for executable scripts and programs
     *   Footnote: the name is old Unix shorthand for "binary", meaning "the output of the compiler"
-    *   `data` for raw data and metadata (including links for fetching data)
+4.  `data` for raw data and metadata (including links for fetching data)
-    *   `results` for generated (intermediate) files
+5.  `results` for generated (intermediate) files
     *   Most programmers frown on storing generated files (because you can regenerate them)
     *   Researchers should so that they can easily tell if generated results have changed
     *   Note that figures, tables, and other things expected to go into publications count as generated results

-3. The project repository contains a checklist of things that must pass before the merge can be done
-    *   Style guidelines met
-    *   Tests pass
-    *   To-do list updated
+## Version Control

+1. Everything created by a human being goes under version control
+    *   With the possible exception of papers (discussed below)
-4. The repository is mirrored on at least one machine that *isn't* the researcher's laptop
+2. The repository is mirrored on at least one machine that *isn't* the researcher's laptop
     *   E.g., pushed to GitHub or sync'd with a departmental server
+3. The project repository contains a checklist of things that must pass before a change is shared with the world
+    *   Style guidelines met, to-do list updated, automated tests pass (if there are any)
+    *   Note: "shared with the world" means "pushed to GitHub" or however else changes are copied off the researcher's laptop

 ## Papers